berna1995/htb-writeups/Busqueda/README.md

 ## Final Toughts
 This was my first box and it was really fun, the points that lost me a lot of time were:
 - Crafting a working payload for the user reverse shell in the searchor web-app
-- Thinking i could exploit the *docker-inspect* command (look into template injection)
+- Thinking I could exploit the *docker-inspect* command (look into template injection)
 - Thinking that i could simply change the *system-checkup.py* once i gained access to gitea

-In the end I think it was pretty straightforward for an experienced person, which I'm not.
+In the end I think it was pretty straightforward for an experienced person, which I'm not, but I managed.